 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.

-If you have any questions, concerns or just want some more information about our privacy management, drop us a line at email@example.com.
+If you have any questions, concerns or just want some more details about our information security policy or privacy management, drop us a line at email@example.com.